What regulations regulate the use of halogen-free cables?

 • corrosivity – parameter a (acidity): a1/a2/a3.

-Classes Eca and Fca only involve testing on a single vertical sample, so they are not subject to additional classifications.
-In the case of the B1ca, B2ca, Cca and Dca standards, after all tests have been carried out, the products are given a full marking, for example as follows:
+Classes Eca and Fca only include testing on a single vertical sample and are therefore not subject to additional classifications.
+In the case of standards B1ca, B2ca, Cca and Dca, after all tests have been carried out, the products are given a full designation, which looks for example like this:

 B2ca-s1,d1,a3